 Connect Your Netgear WiFi Router Without WPS

-Why choose a Netgear WiFi Router without WPS?
+Why go with a Netgear WiFi router that doesn’t have WPS?

-WPS was created to facilitate Wi-Fi network connections.
+To make Wi-Fi network connections easier, WPS was developed.
 Users may easily link their devices with the router by pressing a button or entering a brief PIN.
 WPS is less secure than alternative techniques, nevertheless, due to documented weaknesses.
 In favor of more robust security protocols like WPA2 or WPA,3 many contemporary users and network administrators decide to completely disable WPS.

 You can still easily get everything up and running even if your network or devices don’t support WPS or you’ve turned it off for safety.